ps2cnc/ps2cnc/README.md

 ![Alt text](./readme/001.png)

 moveto creates the starting point, the start of a path.
 Each lineto draws a straight line from the last point to the defined point.
 Our goal is to make "paths", a number of segments of lines or arcs that start at one point and end back at the starting point.
 The closepath command will draw a line from the current location to the starting point for this path.
+Stroke commits it to the page and showpage closes out the page.

 ```
 %!